Chas W. Freeman Jr.: Government

 Freeman joined the United States Foreign Service in 1965, working first in India and Taiwan before being assigned to the State Department's China desk.
 As an officer on the China desk, he was assigned as the principal American interpreter during U.S. President Richard Nixon's 1972 visit to China.
 He later became the State Department Deputy Director for Republic of China (ROC, commonly known as Taiwan) affairs.
-The State Department sent Freeman back to Harvard Law School during this time, where he completed his J.D.
-The legal research he did there eventually became "the intellectual basis for the Taiwan Relations Act."
+The State Department sent Freeman back to Harvard Law School during this time, where he completed his JD The legal research he did there eventually became "the intellectual basis for the Taiwan Relations Act."

 After various positions within the State Department he was given overseas assignments as chargé d'affaires and deputy chief of mission at the Embassy in Beijing, China, and then Embassy in Bangkok, Thailand.
 In 1986, he was appointed as principal deputy assistant secretary of state for African affairs in 1986, a position in which he played a key role in the negotiation of Cuban troop withdrawal from Angola and the independence of Namibia.
 He became United States Ambassador to Saudi Arabia in November 1989, serving before and after Operation Desert Storm, until August 1992.
 The Washington Report on Middle East Affairs described his career as "remarkably varied."

 From 1992 to 1993 he was a Distinguished Fellow at the Institute for National Strategic Studies.
 From 1993 to 1994 he was the Assistant Secretary of Defense for International Security Affairs.
 From 1994 to 1995 he was a Distinguished Fellow at the United States Institute of Peace.